 The preparation for the 2019 FIBA World Cup has begun for the USA Basketball Men’s National Team.
-Myles Turner is a member of the player pool that is currently competing for a spot on the final 12-man roster.
+Myles Turner is now officially a member of the final 12-man roster.

-The training camp in Las Vegas runs from Aug.
-5-8 with the USA White vs USA Blue scrimmage taking place on the Aug.
-9. The next training camp will be conducted in Los Angeles from Aug.
+The training camp in Las Vegas occurred from Aug.
+5-8 with the USA White vs USA Blue scrimmage taking place on Aug.
+9. Their next training camp was conducted in Los Angeles from Aug.
 13-15 with an exhibition match against Spain in Anaheim on Aug.
-16. The members of the final roster will be announced on Aug.
-17.
+16.

 The Second Round of the FIBA World Cup will take place across China in Foshan, Nanjing, Shenzen, and Wuhan from Sept.
 6-9.
 The Quarterfinals will take place in Dongguan and Shanghai from Sept.
 10-11 while the Semifinals (Sept.
 13) and Finals (Sept.
 15) will be held in Beijing.